 The next section of the program conducts the one-way ANOVA and F test using proc glm.
+The plots=diagnostics option generates graphs that are used to examine some of the assumptions of ANOVA - we will defer their discussion to Chapter 15.
 The class statement tells SAS that the variable treat is the one that defines different groups in the ANOVA (see listing below).
 The model statement basically tells SAS the form of the ANOVA model.
 Recall that the model for fixed effects one-way ANOVA is given by the equation

-If we equate $Y{ij}$ with y, and $\alpha_i$ with treat, we see there are similarities between the fixed effects model and the SAS model statement.
-In fact, SAS assumes you want a grand mean $\mu$ unless otherwise specified, as well as the error term $\epsilon{ij}$ .
+If we equate Y{ij} with y, and α_i with treat, we see there are similarities between the fixed effects model and the SAS model statement.
+In fact, SAS assumes you want a grand mean μ unless otherwise specified, as well as the error term ε{ij} .
 As we examine more complex ANOVA models in later chapters, we will see there is nearly a one-to-one correspondence between these models and the corresponding SAS model statement.

 '''

 One-way ANOVA with all fixed effects;

-proc glm data=bark_beetle;
+proc glm plots=diagnostics data=bark_beetle;

 class treat;

 model y = treat;

 Calculate means for each group;

 means treat;

-output out=resids p=pred r=resid;

 run;

 '''

 The means statement causes glm to calculate means for each treat group.
-The other statements generate graphs that are used to examine some of the assumptions of ANOVA - we will defer their discussion to later chapters.

 The complete SAS program and output are listed below.
-The output shows the same F test in three different locations within the proc glm output.
+The output shows the same F test in three different locations within the proc glm output (Fig. 11.9).
 The first is in a format resembling an ANOVA table, and then two other times corresponding to Type I and III sums of squares.
 These are different ways of calculating the sums of squares and tests, with Type III sums of squares more generally useful for ANOVA designs.
-For one-way ANOVA the results are the same, and we see that there was a highly significant difference among groups $(F{2,12}=8.60, P=0.0048)$ .
-Inspection of the graph and means suggests that treatment A caught the most beetles, followed by C and then B.
+For oneway ANOVA the results are the same, and we see that there was a highly significant difference among groups ($F{2,12} = 8.60, P = 0.0048$).
+Inspection of the graph (Fig. 11.8) and means suggests that treatment A caught the most beetles, followed by C and then B.

+SAS Program bark_beetle_experiment.sas; title "One-way ANOVA for bark beetle trapping experiment"; data bark_beetle; input treat \$ count; Apply transformations here; y = log10(count);datalines; 373 А А 126 А 255 А 138 379 А В 25 В 64 В 62 В 71 В 54 С 449 С 249 С 69 С 199 С 84

 '''

-SAS Program

-bark_beetle_experiment.sas;

-options pageno=1 linesize=80;

-goptions reset=all;

-title "One-way ANOVA for bark beetle trapping experiment";

-data bark_beetle;

-input treat $ count;

-Apply transformations here;

-y = log10(count);

-datalines;

-373

-Α

-126

-Α

-255

-Α

-Α

-138

-379

-Α

-В

-25

-В

-64

-В

-62

-В

-71

-В

-54

-С

-449

-С

-249

-С

-69

-С

-199

-C

-84
+;

 run;

 Print data set;

 proc print data=bark_beetle;

 run;

 Plot means, standard errors, and observations;

 proc gplot data=bark_beetle;

 plot ytreat=1 / vaxis=axis1 haxis=axis1;

 symbol1 i=std1mjt v=star height=2 width=3;

 axis1 label=(height=2) value=(height=2) width=3 major=(width=2) minor=none;

 run;

-'''

-'''

 One-way ANOVA with all fixed effects;

-proc glm data=bark_beetle;
+proc glm plots=diagnostics data=bark_beetle;

 class treat;

 model y = treat;

 Calculate means for each group;

 means treat;

-output out=resids p=pred r=resid;

-run;

-goptions reset=all;

-title "Diagnostic plots to check ANOVA assumptions";

-Plot residuals vs. predicted values;

-proc gplot data=resids;

-plot residpred=1 / vaxis=axis1 haxis=axis1;

-symbol1 v=star height=2 width=3;

-axis1 label=(height=2) value=(height=2) width=3 major=(width=2) minor=none;

-run;

-Normal quantile plot of residuals;

-proc univariate noprint data=resids;

-qqplot resid / normal waxis=3 height=4;

 run;

 quit;

 '''